 In 2022 as a junior Johnson played in 12 games and contributed on 609 snaps.
 He recorded 29 tackles, 8 assists while making 35 stops.
-In coverage Johnson chalked up one pass breakup, one interception, and an elite QB rating when targetted of 8.3.
-As a pass rusher, he produced 30 total pressures, which included 17 QB hurries, 3 QB hits, and an excellent 10 sacks on the year.
+In coverage Johnson chalked up one pass breakup, one interception, and an outstanding QB rating when targetted of 8.3.
+As a pass rusher, he produced 30 total pressures, which included 17 QB hurries, 3 QB hits, and an impressive 10 sacks on the year.

 Scouting Report: Strengths

 - Johnson has an excellent motor and shows the stamina to last deep into the fourth quarter.